nickmvincent/public-talks/2025-10_csss_gabm/talk-as-marp.md

 Individual contributions are small, but:
 - They collectively determine what the model "knows"
 - Specific domains/communities can have outsized influence
-- But we can't trace backward from outputs to data sources
+- But we can't (yet) trace backward from outputs to data sources

 ---